galodoido794/AUTOBOT_FIFAX/README.md

 ### Features
 * Buy and sell (Players, Position Change, Chemistry Styles, Squad Fitness +30)
+    * Players (BOT does not know how to differentiate TOTW and UCL.
+Only Gold with Special).

 * Interval Searchs
 * Stop after buying
 * Platforms (PC, XBOX, PS)